digitalXmage/Directory_Anchor/README.md

 # Improvements

 1. Allow user to create multiple anchors instead of just the one.
+(Maximmum 2 anchor points allowed)